Isotopes of ununennium: 254Es(48Ca,xn)302−xUue

 No atoms were identified, leading to a limiting cross section of 300 nb.
 Later calculations suggest that the cross section of the 3n reaction (which would result in 299Uue and three neutrons as products) would actually be six hundred thousand times lower than this upper bound, at 0.5 pb.
+Tens of milligrams of einsteinium, an amount that cannot presently be produced, would be needed for this reaction to have a reasonable chance of succeeding.